abdul-munam/Billboard-Genie/README.md

 # Billboard Genie

-Billboard Genie is a comprehensive traffic monitoring and vehicle counting system designed to streamline real-time traffic analysis.
-The project comprises both a desktop application for tracking and counting vehicles and a website for accessible data visualization and reporting.
+Billboard Genie is a comprehensive traffic monitoring and vehicle counting system designed to streamline real-time traffic analysis using a live CCTV stream.

 ## Table of Contents